What is a Cytotechnologist?

 Types of Work Environments

 - Research laboratories

-Cytotechnologist have a four-year bachelor's degree in cytotechnology, biology, or a closely related field from an accredited program.
-Cytotechnologists must also pass a certification exam administered by the American Society for Clinical Pathology upon successful completion of a CAAHEP accredited cytotechnology program.
+Cytotechnologist have a four-year Bachelor's degree in cytotechnology, biology, or a closely related field from a college or university.
+Cytotechnologists must pass a certification exam administered by the American Society for Clinical Pathology upon successful completion of a CAAHEP accredited cytotechnology program.